Category Theory for Programming: Examples of categories

-where the first (resp. second) inequality holds by $f$ (resp. $g$) being a morphism of posets.
-So our data is indeed well-defined.\\ That the axioms of a category are satisfied by this data, is exactly the same proof as showing that $\SET$ is a category because the identity and composition are defined in the same way. \end{exa}
+where the first (resp. second) implication holds by $f$ (resp. $g$) being a morphism of posets.
+So our data is indeed well-defined.

+The axioms of a category are satisfied by this data; the proof is exactly the same proof as showing that $\SET$ is a category because the identity and composition are defined in the same way. \end{exa}